-Moving back in early to the residence halls or staying an extra night with permission will result in a \$200 charge per night.
-There is no access allowed during breaks.
+Moving back in early to the residence halls or staying an extra night requires prior approval from the Dean of Student Life.
+Approvals are reserved for unique circumstances and are intended for a day or two to remain on campus or return early.
+Approved students will be charged a rate of \$30 per night.
+There will be a \$30 processing fee charged for anyone that is late in turning in their request.
 Being in the residence halls before they are open or staying an extra night without permission from the Dean of Student Life will result in a \$300 charge per night.
 Limited meals are provided during Thanksgiving break.